BedsRoom/Broll-infromation/README.md

 In order to benefit from this feature, **you have to invite the bot with `SlashCommand` invite url**.
 After adding our bot and the SlashCommand feature to your server, you will see the commands and explanations offered by our bot by typing `/` in any of the text channels.

-Here is an example, thanks for choosing us!
-(Don't worry, Papa Franku is our testing bot)

 # 💌 Invite Bot (Soon)

 -   [Click here to add slash commands](https://discord.com/oauth2/authorize?client_id=&scope=applications.commands) (required)